 SafeAssign anti-plagiarism tool

 If you want to use an anti-plagiarism service, you can use SafeAssign, which is built right into Bb.
 If you need training on SafeAssign, contact me or Jeff Sperry.
-Keep in mind that the SafeAssign tool and the service are not as good as Turnitin's.
-Also, I get frequent notifications from Bb saying that SafeAssign is down or overloaded.

 View SafeAssign info